 Goodwill is not expected to be deductible for tax purposes.
 To determine whether goodwill is impaired, annually or more frequently if needed, the Company performs a multi-step impairment test.
 The Company first has the option to assess qualitative factors to determine if it is more likely than not that the carrying value of a reporting unit exceeds its estimated fair value.
 The Company may also elect to skip the qualitative testing and proceed directly to the quantitative testing.
 When performing quantitative testing, the Company first estimates the fair values of its reporting units using discounted cash flows.
 To determine fair values, the Company is required to make assumptions about a wide variety of internal and external factors.
 Significant assumptions used in the impairment analysis include financial projections of free cash flow (including significant assumptions about operations including the rate of future revenue growth, capital requirements, and income taxes), long-term growth rates for determining terminal value and discount rates.
 Comparative market multiples are used to corroborate the results of the discounted cash flow test.
 These assumptions require significant judgement.
 If the fair value is less than the carrying value of the reporting unit, then the implied value of goodwill would be calculated and compared to the carrying amount of goodwill to determine whether goodwill is impaired.
 Our annual impairment test as of December 31, 2019 resulted in \$8,100,000 of impairment charges related to our goodwill.

-Consistent with policy, as of March 31, 2020, the Company completed a qualitative review of factors that indicated a possible impairment of goodwill; however, the Company determined that the Company's overall market capitalization exceeded its carrying value, and the Company's ability to successfully close a private placement of \$1,930,101 net proceeds shortly after quarter-end are each indicators of continued investor interest in the Company as well as possible undervaluation by the market.
+Consistent with policy, as of June 30, 2020, the Company completed a qualitative review of factors that indicated the Company's overall market capitalization exceeded its carrying value, and the Company's ability to generate positive cash flows from financing of \$9,874,355 during the six months ended June 30, 2020, are each indicators of continued investor interest in the Company.
+Based on these qualitative factors, as of June 30, 2020, it is more likely than not that goodwill is not further impaired.